Mechanisms for belief elicitation without ground truth: Mechanisms

-\textcite{mandal_effectiveness_2020} attempt to study the effectiveness of Peer-Prediction mechanisms for long-term forecasting.
-A most honorable quest, as long-term forecasting is one of the main underexplored IEWV problems with wide-ranging consequences (\cite{gruetzemacher_forecasting_2021}).
-The authors conduct a randomized trial with subjects recruited via MTurk.
-The authors create four groups with slightly different variations of the mechanism.
-The authors did not match subjects directly but compared reports with averaged values of reports sourced from a forecasting tournament (\cite{ungar_good_2012}).
-Unfortunately, this sabotages the whole idea of the study, as subjects from the forecasting tournament are incentivized with proper scoring.
-In other words, the subjects are not actually playing against each other, but against other subjects from the tournament, which are incentivized to be truthful.
-Furthermore, it is not clear how subjects were instructed or whether they did comprehend the scoring mechanism.
-The study finds no significant differences in accuracy between groups.
-However, the average prediction error in \textit{all groups} is worse than that of a random guesser.
-The subjects did possess no insight whatsoever.
-Lastly, the study's methodology is not related to long-term forecasting at all, if it were not for the dubious conjecture that "since the hybrid scheme also improves user engagement, this suggests that the hybrid scheme would provide the best accuracy for longer term forecasting events".\footnote{The 'hybrid scheme' refers to one of the treatments where payoffs depend on a mixture of proper scoring and a version of the Peer-Prediction mechanisms called Correlated Agreement (see section \ref{sec: Variations of BTS + PP})}
+\textcite{mandal_effectiveness_2020} attempt to study the effectiveness of Peer-Prediction mechanisms for long-term forecasting, but fail to provide convincing evidence.
+The study is a most honorable quest, as long-term forecasting is one of the main underexplored IEWV problems \parencite{gruetzemacher_forecasting_2021}.
+Unfortunately, the study's methodology is not related to long-term forecasting at all, except for the dubious conjecture that \say{since the hybrid scheme also improves user engagement, this suggests that the hybrid scheme would provide the best accuracy for longer term forecasting events}.\footnote{The hybrid scheme refers to one of the treatments where rewards depend on a mixture of proper scoring and a version of the Peer-Prediction mechanisms called Correlated Agreement (see section \ref{sec: Variations of BTS + PP})} Furthermore, the average prediction error in \textit{all groups} of the randomized trial with respondents recruited via MTurk is worse than that of a random guesser.
+The respondents possessed no foresight.
+Lastly, the authors did not match respondents directly but compared reports with averaged values of reports sourced from a forecasting tournament \parencite{ungar_good_2012}.
+This sabotages the whole idea of the study, as respondents from the forecasting tournament are incentivized with proper scoring.
+In other words, the respondents are not actually playing against each other, but against other respondents from the tournament, who are incentivized to be truthful.
+Furthermore, it is not clear how respondents were instructed, or whether they did comprehend the mechanisms.